Dynamis (queen): Sole queen

 The marriage between Dynamis and Polemon I lasted not much longer than a year.
 Polemon married Pythodorida of Pontus.
 The date of this marriage is uncertain.
 Rostovtzeff argued that it was in 12 or 13 BC.
 After this there is no record of Dynamis until 8 BC, when she reappeared on Bosporan coins and inscriptions.
 Thus, it seems that after the death of Polemon she regained the Bosporan kingdom and she appears to have ruled until 7-8 AD.
 Rostovtzeff assumed that during this period of absence from the record Dynamis took refuge with nearby Sarmatian tribes.
 However, there is no evidence for this.
 Or Dynamis died in 14 BC and Polemon ruled until 8 BC.

 Rose formerly argued that Dynamis might have accompanied Agrippa when he left Anatolia and returned to Rome in 13 BC and stayed there until Polemon died.
 When she returned home she dedicated statues to Augustus and his wife Livia and coinage with the portraits of Augustus and Agrippa.
 Phanagoria was renamed Agrippia.
-Rose abandoned his earlier view that the figures of an background woman and a boy on the southern panel of the Ara Pacis Augustae (Altar of Augustan Peace) in Rome were depictions of Dynamis and her son.
+Rose abandoned his earlier view that the figures of a background woman and a boy on the southern panel of the Ara Pacis Augustae (Altar of Augustan Peace) in Rome were depictions of Dynamis and her son.
 In this relief the figures are next to Agrippa.
 Agrippa had undertaken a three-year tour of the east (Greece, Anatolia, Syria and Judea) to deal with political affairs in the east from late 17/early 16 BC to 13 BC.
 However, the woman is a Roman, not a foreign queen.
 The boy is an Eastern prince, probably a Parthian.

 The woman on the Ara Pacis panel wears a brill mistaken for a diadem.
 Dynamis’ grandfather, Mithridates VI, associated himself with the god Dionysus.
 Not surprisingly, there was a sanctuary of Dionysus in Panticapaeum, the Bosporan capital.
 The presence of this foreign prince and others on the Ara Pacis illustrates the success of Roman foreign policy in a now peaceful world.
 It also provides a visual reference to “the foreign rulers and members of their families who sought refuge or residence with [Augustus] in Rome."

 Sole rule and allegiances

 Hardly anything is known about Dynamis from the ancient literature.
-The only reference to her are Cassius Dio's mention that she was the wife of Asander and that Scribonius and Polemon I married her and Appian’s mention that Pharnaces II offered her in marriage to Gaius Julius Caesar (see above).
+The only reference to her are Cassius Dio's mention that she was the wife of Asander and that Scribonius and Polemon I married her and Appian's mention that Pharnaces II offered her in marriage to Gaius Julius Caesar (see above).
 The fact that she returned to power in the Bosporan kingdom is indicated by numismatic and epigraphic evidence, which also suggests that she ruled on her own.

 Two inscriptions attest that, during her reign, Dynamis dedicated two statues to Augustus, one in Phanagoria, and the other in Panticapaeum.
 Another inscription attests a dedication of a statue to Livia Drusilla, the wife of Augustus, by Dynamis at the temple of Aphrodite.
 In all inscriptions she describes herself as βασίλισσα Δύναμις φιλορώαμιος, Queen Dynamis philoromaios (friend of the Romans).
 The inscription in Phanagoria reads: